-Keeping the vulva clear and wearing absorbent, loose cotton clothing which allows air to circulate can reduce fungal growth and vulvar moisture.
+Keeping the vulva clean and wearing absorbent, loose cotton clothing which allows air to circulate can reduce fungal growth and vulvar moisture.
 Oral and topical drugs are highly active.
 Adherence to fungal vaginitis treatment is better when a one-dose oral regimen of fluconazole 150 mg is taken.
 Topical clotrimazole, butoconazole, tioconazole, and miconazole are available OTC.
 Nevertheless, patients should be warned that topical ointments and creams containing vegetable oil or mineral oil weaken latex-based condoms.
-If signs continue or worsen during topical therapy, hypersensitivity to topical antifungals should be deliberated.

 - Having sex with only one uninfected partner.

 - Keep the area around your genitals clean and dry.